Implementing a Breast Reconstruction Decision Support Tool in Diverse Practice Settings

 Development and Validation of a Shared-Decision Making Tool for Initiation of Treatment in Patients with Hepatitis C Infection and Advanced Chronic Kidney Disease

 Dr. Politi and co-investigators Drs.
 Tinging Li and Kevin Korenblat received an award to develop a patient-centered decision tool for patients with Hepatitis C virus and advanced kidney disease.
-The tool will include patient education, values clarification, and a physician discussion guide to support decisions about treatment for Hepatitis C and chronic kidney disease.
+The tool (available here) includes patient education, values clarification, and a physician discussion guide to support decisions about treatment for Hepatitis C and chronic kidney disease.
+Read more about this project in a Kidney Medicine publication.

 Supporting Decisions About Cancer Clinical Trials in Rural Cancer Centers